Buffett plays down health concern, mulled megadeal

 Charlie Munger, who is Berkshire's 88-year-old vice chairman and sat beside Buffett, quipped: "I rather resent all this sympathy and attention that Warren is getting.
 I probably have more prostate cancer than he does."

-The annual meeting is the centrepiece of a weekend of events that Buffett has dubbed "Woodstock for Capitalism."
+The annual meeting is the centerpiece of a weekend of events that Buffett has dubbed "Woodstock for Capitalism."
 Close to 40,000 shareholders were expected to attend this year.

 Buffett on Saturday also said that he recently considered a more than $20 billion acquisition, and would have sold some Berkshire stock holdings he wanted to keep to get it done.